nsrau/azure-docs.it-it/articles/active-directory/develop/msal-handling-exceptions.md

 L'acquisizione del token in modalità interattiva visualizza una richiesta all'utente e offre a quest'ultimo la possibilità di soddisfare i criteri di Accesso Condizionale richiesti.

 Quando si chiama un'API che richiede l'Accesso Condizionale, è possibile ricevere una richiesta di attestazioni nell'errore dall'API.
-In questo caso, è possibile passare le attestazioni restituite nell'errore al campo `claimsRequest` della classe `AuthenticationParameters.ts` per soddisfare i criteri appropriati.

-Per altri dettagli, vedere [richiesta di attestazioni aggiuntive](active-directory-optional-claims.md) .

-### <a name="msal-for-ios-and-macos"></a>MSAL per iOS e MacOS

-MSAL per iOS e macOS ti permette di richiedere attestazioni specifiche negli scenari di acquisizione di token interattivi e invisibile all'utente.

-Per richiedere attestazioni personalizzate, specificare `claimsRequest` in `MSALSilentTokenParameters` o `MSALInteractiveTokenParameters`.

-Per altre informazioni, vedere [richiedere attestazioni personalizzate con MSAL per iOS e MacOS](request-custom-claims.md) .
+In this case, you can pass the claims returned in the error to the `claimsRequest` field of the `AuthenticationParameters.ts` class to satisfy the appropriate policy.

+See [Requesting Additional Claims](active-directory-optional-claims.md) for more detail.

+---

 ## <a name="retrying-after-errors-and-exceptions"></a>Nuovi tentativi dopo errori ed eccezioni

-Si prevede di implementare i criteri di ripetizione dei tentativi quando si chiama MSAL.
-MSAL esegue chiamate HTTP al servizio AAD e possono verificarsi errori occasionali, ad esempio la rete può diventare inattiva o il server è sovraccarico.
+You're expected to implement you own retry policies when calling MSAL.
+MSAL makes HTTP calls to the AAD service, and occasional failures can occur, for example the network can go down or the server is overloaded.

 ### <a name="http-error-codes-500-600"></a>Codici di errore HTTP 500 e 600